A Framework for Behavioral Biometric Authentication using Deep Metric Learning on Mobile Devices: Introduction

-\begin{itemize} \item We conduct both training and inference on battery-powered mobile devices to preserve privacy and learn effectively in a dynamic mobile environment.
-The implementation on Android demonstrates that training is not only feasible but also quite fast with feature transfer (within 5s/epoch on Huawei Mate10 for $400$ samples). \item We tackle the overfitting problem due to the lack of labeled data by paring samples under the memory constraint and learn a deep metric to enhance the discriminative power of the model.
-In our case study, we analyze and evaluate various types of data representations and loss objectives thoroughly.
-Our experiments demonstrate 10-15\% improvement of authentication accuracy on different datasets and achieve an accuracy of $0.94$ on a large dataset with $153$ participants. \item We successfully mitigate potential side-channel leaks and reduce attack success ratio below 10\% while preserving usability of benign applications. \item We evaluate the framework extensively on public datasets and profile learning performance and cost on various smartphone models.
-To the best of our knowledge, this is the first work that implements both training and inference, and addresses the associated challenges on battery-powered mobile devices. \end{itemize}
+\begin{itemize} \item We develop a framework for behavioral authentication that the entire loop of training and inference are executed on device.
+The implementation on Android demonstrates that training is not only feasible but also quite fast with feature transfer (within 5s/epoch on Huawei Mate10 for $400$ samples). \item We enhance the discriminative power of the classifier through deep metric learning.
+Our experiments demonstrate 10-15\% improvement of authentication accuracy on different datasets and achieve an accuracy of $0.94$ on a large dataset with $153$ participants.
+We also analyze and compare various types of data representations and loss objectives thoroughly. \item We successfully mitigate potential side-channel leaks and reduce attack success ratio below 10\% while preserving the usability of benign applications. \item We evaluate the framework extensively on three public datasets and profile learning performance and cost on various smartphone models.
+To the best of our knowledge, this is the first work that implements both training and inference, and addresses the associated challenges for behavioral authentication on battery-powered mobile devices. \end{itemize}

 The rest of the paper is organized as follows.
-Section \ref{background:sec} studies related literatures.
+Section \ref{background:sec} studies discusses the background and related literatures.
 Section \ref{model:sec} and Section \ref{design:sec} present the system model and design.
-Section \ref{evaluation:sec} evaluates the framework through a case study and Section \ref{conclusion:sec} concludes this work.
+Section \ref{evaluation:sec} evaluates the framework with necessary discussions in Section \ref{discussion:sec} and Section \ref{conclusion:sec} concludes this work.